logic-seminar-verona/website/posts/main/2020-05-25-short-course.md

 ---
 author: ioiops
 date: 2020-01-30 15:30:00+00:00
-title: Short Course: Program Extraction
+title: Short Course - Program Extraction
 ---

 The course will take place on May 25-29, 2020.
 Timetable to be scheduled.